- Consider AOM in any young child who presents with irritability, lethargy, otorrhoea and fever regardless of the presence of localised ear pain.

 - Primary treatment is aimed at reducing pain.

-- Symptoms in isolated, unilateral AOM usually resolve after 2 days without antibiotic treatment.
+- Isolated, unilateral AOM usually resolves after two days without antibiotic treatment.

 - Always consider the possibility of sepsis in an unwell child with a fever.